Overseas Merchandise Trade

 We convert export values provided in foreign currencies by NZCS to New Zealand dollars (NZD), using weekly exchange rates when the statistics are compiled.
 For exports, a rise in the NZD has a downward influence on prices and, as a consequence, quantities and values reduce.

 NZCS provides import values in NZD to Statistics NZ after converting from the foreign currency when import documents are processed.
 NZCS sets the exchange rates each fortnight.
-These rates are prepared 11 days before the start of the fortnight, so have a lag of 11 to 25 days compared with the daily rates published by the Reserve Bank.
 For imports, a rise in the NZD has a downward influence on prices and an upward influence on quantities.
-The combined influence on values can be either positive or negative.
-For imports, a rise in the New Zealand dollar has a downward influence on prices and an upward influence on quantities.
 The combined influence on values can be either positive or negative.

 New Zealand Harmonised System Classification

-We will use HS2017 within OMT statistics until the next five-yearly review in 2022.
+We will use HS2022 within OMT statistics until the next five-yearly review in 2027.
 Minor amendments may still occur on an adhoc basis.

 Although the classification change potentially affects the published seasonally adjusted and trend series, our investigations show a negligible effect.
 We will communicate any effects we find when conducting our normal seasonal adjustment or trend series review processes.

-See Harmonised classification 2017 for information on how HS2017 has affected overseas merchandise trade data..
+See Overview of 2022 updates to the New Zealand Harmonised System Classification for information on how HS2022 has affected overseas merchandise trade data.

 Broad economic category groups